WulfGamesYT/MultiDatabasePDO/README.md

 * Avoid using `AUTO INCREMENT` for columns, instead if you have an ID column [make use of this function here](#random-id-generator).

 ## The Example Tables
 For example purposes, imagine we have the following tables, both called "Users".
-Each example in this README below will be using these tables and their values/columns. **NOTE:** You have to use the same columns for every table in all your databases. **EXTRA:** If you want to test this library with 2 massive tables, each with 1.25M rows each then feel free to [download the ZIP folder here](http://bit.ly/2O3v9RN).<br>
+Each example in this README below will be using these tables and their values/columns. **NOTE:** You have to use the same columns for every table in all your databases.

+**MASSIVE EXAMPLE TABLES:** If you want to test this library with 2 massive tables, each with 1.25M rows then feel free to [download the ZIP folder here](http://bit.ly/2O3v9RN).<br>

 **"Users" table, from database 1.**<br>